Kwitchlang/Docker-Swarm-GlusterFS-Install/README.md

 > [!IMPORTANT]
 > Please note code execution on this poses MANY security risks - use at your own risk :)
+> This is more of a proof of concept

 ## To do